 hat day, following her morning meeting with the privy council, Youko returned to the Inner Palace to find a bird waiting for her in her living quarters.
 The bird was a Ran, used to communicate messages among the ministers.

-In other words, the Ran was the equivalent of a person letter from the Empress.
+In other words, the Ran was the equivalent of a personal letter from the empress.
 The kingdom that a Ran came from could be identified by the color of its tail feathers.

 Youko was a tad surprised by the sight of the Ran.
-She gave it a grain of silver and in a cheerful, male voice, the bird said to open the Forbidden Gate at noon.
+She gave it a grain of silver.
+In a cheerful male voice, the bird said to open the Forbidden Gate at noon.
 And then closed its beak.

 Grinning, Youko went down to the Forbidden Gate exactly at noon and waited in front of the gate.
 The two suugu arrived right on schedule.